 - 1. Select the Task that you want to check out with the object. - 2.
-From the Workspace Objects Menu, find the object that you want to check out. - 3.
-Choose Select.
+From the Workspace Objects Menu, find the object that you want to check out. - Choose Select.
 The Object Menu for the object's type appears (PCODE, DOC, PFIELD PFILE, or PDBASE). - 4.
 Choose Ver.
-The Versions Menu appears.

-5. Select the version level to increment by choosing Version, Revision, or Patch.
+The Versions Menu appears. - 5.
+Select the version level to increment by choosing Version, Revision, or Patch.
 Determine the version level according to your company's policy.
 A patch might be used for a minor change, a revision for a major change, and a version for a complete overhaul.
-For example, if the version number is 010000 and you choose Revision, the version number is incremented to 010100.

-6. If the source of the OS file in the workspace directory differs from the source in the repository, when an object is checked out, a waring dialog appears.
-You may select one of the two files to work with or select the compare option.
+For example, if the version number is 010000 and you choose Revision, the version number is incremented to 010100. - 6.
+If the source of the OS file in the workspace directory differs from the source in the repository, when an object is checked out, a waring dialog appears.
+You may select one of the two files to work with or select the compare option. - 7.
+This resolves the discrepancy, or if there is none, and the object is now checked out into your task. - 8.

-You can print the Source Compare Report for the two versions.

-- 7. This resolves the discrepancy, or if there is none, and the object is now checked out into your task. - 8.
 Roundtable returns you to the Object Menu.
 Note that the Version field for the object has changed, and its status is now W (Work in Process).

-5.4.2 Creating an Object Variant
+5.4.2.
+Creating an Object Variant

 Roundtable allows you to create more than one variation of the same object called a variant.
 Variants have the same name and type but belong to different product modules.
-See the "Object Variants" section in Chapter 4.
+See the Object Variants section.